karllhughes/personal-blog-5/_posts/2024-06-28-ipad-entrepreneur.md

 It will take a lot more work for software developers or specialized software users to ditch their laptops for an iPad, but I think it could be good enough for those of us who work a managers schedule and want an ultra-portable work station.

-Have you switched to iPad full-time?
-Or tried it?
-[Let me hear about your experience on X](https://twitter.com/karllhughes).
+Interested in switching to an iPad for work?
+[Pick one up](https://amzn.to/4iB2FNk) and let me know how it goes!